 Organic Cosmetics Company

-Bring along any non-organic item of skincare, bodycare or makeup that you use and we will offer a 25% discount for any like for like item from our store that is organic and sustainable.
-We can also offer advise on why it is important to choose organic.
+To bring along any non-organic item of skincare, bodycare or makeup that you use and they will offer a 25% discount for any like for like item from their store that is organic and sustainable.
+They can also offer advise on why it is important to choose organic.

 Instagram: organic_cosmetics_co